LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

     --stack-name DEPLOY_LAYER_STACK_NAME
 ```

-The ARN of the just-deployed layer is available as the value of the key: `LayerVersion` as shown below (where `XXXXXXXXXXXX` will be your account number).
+The ARN of the newly deployed layer is available as the value of the key: `LayerVersion` as shown below (where `XXXXXXXXXXXX` will be your account number).

 {{< highlight yaml "linenos=table,hl_lines=16,linenostart=1" >}}
 {